TeamAustria/writeups/2024-justctf/justPocketTheBase.md

 }
 ```

+A reporting option on the website indicates a possible `XSS` vulnerabiltiy, so we analyzed the `sanitization-process` for the title element of a new post. <br/>

 The `dompurify` can be bypassed using [HTML-Entity-Characters](https://html.com/character-codes/) by simply encoding `<` and `>`. <br/>
+After the dompurify our input will be decoded meaning the same approach wouldn't work to bypass the `custom-blacklist`. <br/>

 It's possible to execute XSS via the `title` of a new plant by exchanging **()** with **``**. <br/>
 ```js